 Lifecycle Marketing Campaigns

 Designing campaigns for each lifecycle stage may seem overwhelming.
-But a campaign doesn't have to be complex to be effective.
+But, from my own experience, a campaign doesn't have to be complex to be effective.

-Start by defining the purpose of your campaign.
-You can aim to attract new customers, retain current customers, build loyalty, engage lapsed customers, or increase customer lifetime value.
+Start by defining the purpose of your campaign — whether its to attract new customers, retain current customers, build loyalty, engage lapsed customers, or increase customer lifetime value.